broccolijs/broccoli-funnel/README.md

 ----

-`exclude` *{Array of RegExps}*
+`exclude` *{Array of RegExps|Glob Strings|Functions}*

-One or more regular expressions.
+One or more matcher expression (regular expression, glob string, or function).
 Files within the tree whose names match this expression will _not_ be copied to the `destDir` if they otherwise would have been.